An-GG/badgrad/README.md

 ```
 & hit the play button <br><br>

-i ran it for a bit on a m2 macbook air and saved the progress report from temp_netfiles in the next commit
+i ran it for a bit on a m2 macbook air and saved the progress report from temp_netfiles in the (LFB)[https://github.com/An-GG/LFB] folder as temp_netfiles.zip.d39eddebecd134708e9efcde7d10ce13652e0c63767a16753cc202b76585441e.parts